Set Up a Bridge Refresh Schedule

 Refresh schedules for file-based data sources that were created before Bridge 2021.4.3 use Bridge legacy schedules by default.
 You can migrate Bridge legacy schedules to use Bridge refresh schedules to keep your data fresh.
 Bridge refresh schedules run on Bridge clients managed by your site admin and take advantage of pools of available clients to perform the refreshes.

-2. Go to the published data source and click on the Extract Refreshes tab.
-You see Bridge legacy schedule listed.
+4. In the legacy schedule, go to the published data source and click the Extract Refreshes tab to display the Bridge (legacy) schedule.

-4. Go to the Connections tab and edit the connection.
-Provide the username and password for the connection.
+6. On the Connections tab, click Edit Connection, and then enter the username and password for the connection.

-6. Go to the Extract Refreshes tab and click New Extract Refresh to schedule a refresh for the named pool.
+8. On the Extract Refreshes tab, click New Extract Refresh to schedule a refresh for the named pool.

 Set up a Bridge legacy schedule